 - The more relaxed you are, the easier it is to calm your baby.
-They can sense FEAR!
+They can sense fear!

 - If you feel overwhelmed by your baby’s cries, ask for help and have someone else take over while you take a break.
 If you are alone, put your baby down in a safe place while you take a minute to take a breather, reassess the situation and then go to calm your baby.

-- Don’t take your babies crying as a sign that you are doing something wrong or that they don’t like you.
+- Don’t take your baby’s crying as a sign that you are doing something wrong or that they don’t like you.
 All babies cry–it’s their only way to communicate.
 It takes time for a baby and parent to learn each other.

 - If the crying seems different and the baby seems inconsolable after trying many of the tricks, don’t be scared to call your health care provider for some guidance.